The ancestors of the Perryn family first reached the shores of England

 Perryn Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations

 .
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England

 , as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Perrin, Perren, Perrine, Peren, Perring, Perrins and others.

 Early Notables of the Perryn family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Perryn Notables in all our PDF Extended History products and printed products wherever possible.
+, prior of the Dominican house of St. Bartholomew in Smithfield...
+Another 32 words (2 lines of text) are included under the topic Early Perryn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Perryn family to the New World and Oceana